dazzlerabhi30800/social-media-engagement/README.md

 ## How to run locally

-1. first clone the repo or download the repo.
+1. first clone or download the repo.
 2. then inside the root folder run the command `npm install` all the dependencies & after that make `.env.local` file in root dir.
 3. In the .env.local file paste this, for this project to run it locally you can use my api keys.
 ```